scheeloong/scheeloong.github.io/_contents/01-about.md

 I am a member of the [Data Driven Decision Making Laboratory](http://d3m.mie.utoronto.ca/members/).

+I enjoy working with applied math and code.

+My goal is to create useful knowledge and build products that customers love.

 # Undergraduate

 During my undergraduate, I have done Software Engineering Internships at Google, Salesforce, Intel.